Kahinda Otafiire: Career

 Between 1986 and 1988, he served as Minister of State for Internal Affairs.
 He had to resign this position because he brandished a pistol at a woman in a Kampala bar.
 From 1988 until 1992, he served as the Presidential Assistant for Security.
 He then served as the Director General of the External Security Organization (ESO) from 1992 until 1994.

 From 1994 until 1995, he served as a delegate to the Constituent Assembly which drafted the 1995 Uganda Constitution.
 He then served as Minister of State for Security from 1994 until 1995.
 From 1996 until 2001, Kahinda Otafiire served as Minister of State for Local Government.
 He was elected to Parliament in 1996.

 Between 1998 and 2001, he served as the political head of the Uganda Military Expedition into the Democratic Republic of the Congo.
 In 2001, he was appointed Minister of State for Regional Cooperation, a position he served in until 2003.
 In that year he was appointed Minister of Land, Water and the Environment.
 He served in that capacity until 2006.
 Otafiire has also served as Minister for Local Government, prior to becoming Minister of Trade and Industry in February 2009.
 He served in that capacity until he was appointed Uganda's Justice Minister in May 2011.

-Personal details
+Family and personal life

+Otafiire married Winfred Karungi in 1995 the couple had three children together before her death in February 2007 at a hospital in South Africa, following a prolonged battle with breast cancer.

+He is currently married to Loice Natukunda, a social development advocate and the Executive Director of Elevate Her Uganda, a foundation that empowers women and the girl child.

-Kahinda Otafiire is married to Fridah Nayebale.
-He is reported to enjoy reading and teaching.
-He is a Major General in the Uganda People's Defence Force (UPDF).
+Otafiire is publicly known to have 10 children.
+He is also reported to enjoy reading and teaching.